Saief1999/CheatSheets/swing-videos.md

 private GreetInterface greeter1 ;
 ```

-- The problem here.
-If we want to use the interface .
-We should Name our Attribute **exactly** as it's mentioned in the component.
+- The problem here, since we're using the interface, we should Name our Attribute **exactly** as it's mentioned in the component.

 ### Solution 2 : Using @Qualifier(value="beanName")